What is TRUTH Social? Here’s the ‘Truth.’

 July 2022 | by Michael Hennessy

 News Our Favorite Tools

 Parler has been billed as “The New Public Square,” “The Free Speech Network,” and most famously, “Conservative Twitter.”
 But what is under the hood of this emerging social media platform?
-What is Parler all about?

 According to their website:

 “Parler is an unbiased social media focused on real user experiences and engagement.
 Our content is moderated based off the FCC and the Supreme Court of the United States, which enables free expression without violence and a lack of censorship.
 Parler never shares your personal data.”

 Parler is a social media platform specifically for microblogging.
 It was founded by former CEO John Matze and officially launched in August 2018.
 After spending even just a couple of minutes on the platform, it’s abundantly clear that Matze intends for the platform to be a serious competitor to Twitter.